-Chapter 1: Introduction to the 2002 Everglades Consolidated Report
+Chapter 1: Introduction to the 2003 Everglades Consolidated Report

-Garth Redfield, Gary Goforth and Keith Rizzardi
+Garth Redfield, Kirk Burns and Gary Goforth

-This introduction to the 2002 Everglades Consolidated Report (Report) provides the reader with a basic understanding of the governmental, scientific and legal context of the document.
-An overview of the Everglades resource is given so the reader can appreciate the challenges that are faced in the environmental management of South Florida; they are discussed from many different vantagepoints in the Report.
-This chapter also contains a brief section on the interim and long-term water quality goals for the Everglades and the many steps being taken to reach these goals.
-An integrative summary of opportunities and obstacles in the Everglades restoration is provided.
-Next, the governmental context of the Report is described from the perspective of planning for environmental management over upcoming decades.
-The objectives and content of the document are then highlighted, followed by a discussion of the legal and reporting requirements being addressed.
-The processes used to create and review the Report are also summarized.
-The 2002 Report is similar to earlier versions in having an intensive external peer review, including two days of public workshops with a panel of outside experts.
-Finally, the Introduction provides a review of constraints on report contents so the reader can understand which authoritative sources of information were available for authors to discuss and analyze in the Report.
+This introduction provides the reader with a basic understanding of the governmental, scientific and legal context to the 2003 Everglades Consolidated Report (Report).
+First, an overview of the Everglades resource is given so the reader can appreciate the challenges that are faced in the environmental management of South Florida.
+The chapter then addresses the interim and long-term water quality goals for the Everglades and the many steps and hurdles necessary to reach these goals.
+Next, the objectives and content of this document are highlighted, followed by a discussion of the legal reporting requirements being fulfilled by the Report.
+Finally, the process used to create the Report is summarized.
+The 2003 Report is similar to earlier versions in having an intensive external peer review, including two days of public workshops with a panel of outside experts.